-Some finishing techniques — such as polishing, deburring and degreasing — provide a smooth, clean or reflective surface.
+Some finishing techniques — such as polishing, deburring and degreasing — provide a smooth, clean industrial metal finish.
 Other techniques like powder coating and anodizing are intended to add color, make fabricated products more durable, or offer protection from the elements.

 OUR SURFACE FINISHING CAPABILITIES

-Hendrick offer a vast array of finishing techniques to meet your needs.
-With 140+ years of experience and expertise, we are happy to recommend the best finish for your project and to manage the finishing of your parts or components — from degreasing to providing exactly the right color match.
+Hendrick offers a vast array of metal finishing services to meet your needs.
+With 140+ years of experience and expertise, we are happy to recommend the best custom metal finish for your project and to manage the finishing of your parts or components — from degreasing to providing exactly the right color match.

 - Powder Coating

 Applied electrostatically as a powder and then cured under heat, this hard finish is tougher than conventional paint.

 Polishing removes abrasions and scratches from the metal surface, making the finish cleaner and brighter.

 Burrs are the unwanted materials that remain on the metal surface after punching, drilling or grinding.
 Deburring refers to the removal of these materials.